dereneaton/ipyrad/newdocs/tutorial_advanced_cli.rst

   ├── data2_clust_0.85
   ├── data2_consens
   ├── data2.json
-  ├── data2-min12.json
-  ├── data2-min12_outfiles
-  ├── data2-min8.json
-  ├── data2-min8_outfiles
   ├── data2_outfiles
   └── data2_refmapping

-In your working directory you will have the four params files which have the full set of parameters used in each of your assemblies.
+In your working directory you will have a params files with the full set of parameters used in each of your assemblies.
 This makes for a good reproducible workflow, and can be referenced later as a reminder of the parameters used for each data set.